 - Preheat oven to 350°F.

-- After shredding the zucchini you will need to drain off the excess moisture.
-To this you will place the shredded zucchini in a mesh strainer and mix in salt.
+- After shredding the 200g zucchini you will need to drain off the excess moisture.
+To this you will place the shredded zucchini in a mesh strainer and mix in ½ tsp salt.
 Let it sit for at least 10 minutes.

-- While the zucchini is straining, mix together the eggs, sugars, and melted butter.
+- While the zucchini is straining, mix together the 2 eggs, 150g sugar, 55g brown sugar, and melted 113g butter.
 Mix on medium speed.

-- Once combined, add in the einkorn flour, baking powder, and baking soda.
+- Once combined, add in the 240g einkorn flour, 1½ tsp baking powder, and ½ tsp baking soda.
 Mix on medium-low speed.

 - Once the zucchini has strained for at least 10 minutes, squeeze out the excess fluid with your hands and place in the mixer.
 Combine in your mixer.